Divorce Mediation Services in NYC

 If you and your ex commit to mediation, you can come together to discuss how to divide up property, how to divide custody, and what should happen with spousal support.

 The job of a mediator is to help you communicate effectively and to really hear each other.
-Marina Korsunskaya does not tell you what to do, does not issue orders like a judge, and does not decide things for you.
+Yulia Vangorodska does not tell you what to do, does not issue orders like a judge, and does not decide things for you.
 Instead, she is able to guide you in a discussion that is actually productive.
 Mediators can facilitate compromise by ensuring that a discussion is respectful, well-ordered, and geared at getting to the root of the issues that you need to address.

 Mediation vs. Contested Divorce